beedata-analytics/iskramanager/README.md

   --testing
 ```

-2. Load
+##### 2. LOAD

-   Allows to load new contracts for a company.
+Load new contracts for a company.

+Example: Load of contracts from sieactiva company in testing environment.

 ```sh
 python main.py run